kofifus/ValueImmutable/README.md

    - all public fields and public properties of this and obj return equal values respectively
 - operators == and != return the same result as Equals and !Equals respectively

+## Components

+### VRecord

+Allow easy creation of immutable data types with value semantics

+### VWrapper

+Allow easy 'wrapping' (composing) an existing type to create a new ValueImmutable type

+### V containers

+Value immutable versions of commonn containers (Array, List, HashSet, Dictionary etc) with enhanced API

+### VState

+Encapsulates a ValueImmutable object so that the _only_ way to modify it is through